argonne-lcf/user-guides/docs/polaris/data-science-workflows/frameworks/rapids.md

         client
         ```

-    - Shut down the cluster with
+    - Shutdown the cluster with
         ```python
         client.shutdown()
         ```